Current volunteer opportunities in Woodbury

 Entry Level Volunteer Roles Available in Woodbury - No experience necessary, new volunteers welcomed.

 Cat Adoption Support: Volunteers working in Cat Adoption Support provide two important roles in helping to fulfill our mission.
 The first is customer assistance on the adoption floor, helping connect animals in our care to their new forever homes.
 The second is animal socialization and cleaning that helps keep our animals happy, healthy and adoptable.
-We are in need of volunteers Saturdays, 12-3 on Tuesdays and 3-6pm on Wednesdays.
+Currently, we are seeking volunteers for Monday, Tuesday and Thursday from 12-3 p.m. and 3-6 p.m.

 Dog Adoption Support: Volunteers working in Dog Adoption Support provide two important roles to help us fulfill our mission.
 The first is customer assistance on the adoption floor, answering questions from visitors and facilitating dog visitations.
 The second is animal socialization that helps keep our dogs happy, healthy and adoptable.
 We are seeking evening volunteers Monday through Friday and morning volunteers Saturday and Sunday.
 Currently, we are seeking volunteers weekends from 12-3 p.m. and 3-6 p.m. or Weekdays 6-8 p.m.

 Dog Walker: Volunteers provide dogs waiting for adoption with needed exercise and socialization.
 Volunteers take dogs out for 15 minute walks every shift as well as help to clean kennels.
 This provides the dogs with the socialization, exercise, and potty breaks needed to keep them happy and healthy.
-We are seeking morning volunteers Monday through Friday.
+We are seeking morning daytime volunteers Monday through Friday.
 Currently, we are seeking volunteers weekdays from 8-10 a.m., Fridays from 12-3 p.m. and 3-6 p.m.